linagora/tmail-backend/tmail-backend/apps/distributed/README.md

 ## Build

-To be able to run Tmail backend server, you need to generate a JWT key pair first.
+To be able to run Team-mail backend server, you need to generate a JWT key pair first.
 A really easy way to generate a basic JWT key pair is like this:

 ```